 A player who wishes to bet on totals would do well to study the prospective offensive and defensive outputs of both teams.
 An explosive offense could be a boon for the over bettors, while a stingy defense could reward the under wagers.

-Futures bets are usually longer-term bets than the Super Bowl will offer.
+Futures bets are usually longer-term bets than a single NFL game itself.
 A future bet tends to be related to the outcome of an entire season, be it for a team or individual player.

 Usually, these bets are given in straight odds.
 The specified event will pay according to its likelihood of occurrence.